- What is intermittent fasting?

 Before implementing an intermittent fasting plan, discuss the risk and benefits with your Doctor.
 This is especially important if you have a medical condition.

 Suffering from Diabetes can be a real hardship and controlling your blood sugar levels is no easy task.
-If you need a helping hand, I would recommend the most powerful all natural supplement for Diabetes, Glyco-Optimizer.
+If you need a helping hand, I would recommend the most powerful all-natural supplement for Diabetes, Glucose Control.
 This all-natural supplement restores normal blood sugar levels and can even reverse Type 2 Diabetes in 90 DAYS.